PolymathicAI/PolymathicAI.github.io/_posts/2026-06-15-agent-rosetta.md

 ## **Matching Specialized Deep Learning Models**
 <br>
-We evaluated Agent Rosetta on fixed-backbone protein sequence design using the 20 canonical amino acids.
-Despite relying on a general-purpose reasoning model rather than a specialized protein design architecture, Agent Rosetta achieved performance comparable to state-of-the-art approaches such as ProteinMPNN and [BoltzGen](https://github.com/HannesStark/boltzgen).
-Furthermore, Agent Rosetta outperformed a static RosettaScripts protocol written by scientists (Figure 3).
+First, we evaluated Agent Rosetta on fixed-backbone protein sequence design using the 20 canonical amino acids.
+This was important to benchmark our agent, which relies on a general-purpose LLM, against specialized deep learning models such as ProteinMPNN and [BoltzGen](https://github.com/HannesStark/boltzgen), before moving onto tasks with non-canonical amino acids.
+Not only did Agent Rosetta match state-of-the-art alternatives, but also it outperformed a static RosettaScripts protocol written by various Rosetta experts (Figure 3).

 <p align="center">
   <img src="/images/blog/agent-rosetta/fixed-backbone-sequence-design-performance.jpg" width="80%" /><br>